 For a full understanding of structural dynamics, one needs information on the electronic as well as the nuclear degrees of freedom.
 This research focus uses advanced optical imaging techniques to identify key enabling features for controlling quantum state evolution.

 Understanding and controlling chemical reaction dynamics defines a challenging scientific area where in the last decades different instruments have been developed to determine which specific motions, amid the myriad of possibilities, lead a system to the product of the reaction.
 This marks the miracle of chemical systems; there are usually only a few modes that direct the process by virtue of the exponential dependence on energetics hidden within a complex potential energy landscape.
 For all but a few simple molecules, we have poorly resolved “maps” of these potential energy surfaces to guide us; yet chemists harness the power of stored chemical potential routinely without full knowledge of the process.
-Thus, we will advance new means of following chemical reaction dynamics to refine our maps of the forces at play with the goal of implementing laser based control methodologies.
+Thus, we are advancing new means of following chemical reaction dynamics to refine our maps of the forces at play with the goal of implementing laser based control methodologies.

 Due to the introduction of femtosecond VUV to X-ray pulses, we can directly probe the dynamics of the core electrons during photoinduced structural dynamics.
 This class of experiments provides important information on electron correlation effects and element specificity in following the structural dynamics and enters a new regime in which the photophysics of the probing event needs to be fully understood.